zhaohappy/cheap/README_en.md

   b: uint32
 }

-// Create a struct instance, the second parameter can pass initialization data
+// Create a struct instance, can pass initialization data
-// The return of make is a js object use proxy
+// The return of make is a js object use Proxy
 // The getter and setter logic used every time when reading and writing properties const myStruct = make<MyStruct>({ a: 0, b: 0 }) myStruct.a = 3